 Gayun Chan-Smutko, MS, CGC

-Gayun Chan-Smutko, MS, CGC, is Associate Professor in the School of Health and Rehabilitation Sciences and Associate Chair of the Genetic Counseling department at MGH Institute of Health Professions.
-She serves on the IHP Justice, Equity, Diversity and Inclusion or J.E.D.I.
-Council, the Racial Equity, Justice and Inclusion “Leading for Change” Taskforce and is a member of the J.E.D.I.
-Community of Practice.
+Gayun Chan-Smutko, MS, CGC, is an Associate Professor in the School of Health and Rehabilitation Sciences and Associate Chair of the Genetic Counseling department at MGH Institute of Health Professions.
+She serves on the IHP Justice, Equity, Diversity and Inclusion or JEDI Council, the Racial Equity, Justice and Inclusion “Leading for Change” Taskforce, and is a member of the JEDI Community of Practice.

-Prior to joining the IHP Ms. Chan-Smutko was a senior genetic counselor in the Center for Cancer Risk Assessment, where she provided genetic counseling services to patients within the diverse clinical programs at the MGH Cancer Center and Outreach clinics for 16 years.
+Prior to joining the IHP, Ms. Chan-Smutko was a senior genetic counselor in the Center for Cancer Risk Assessment, where she provided genetic counseling services to patients within the diverse clinical programs at the MGH Cancer Center and Outreach clinics from 2002-2018.
 Her clinical and academic work focused on hereditary renal cell carcinoma syndromes.
-She was also Assistant Director of the MS in Genetic Counseling Program at Brandeis University for 4 years.
+She was also Assistant Director of the MS in Genetic Counseling Program at Brandeis University from 2014-2018 and was part of the Brandeis Class of 2002.

-Ms. Chan-Smutko has served on work groups and sub-committees for the VHL Alliance, National Society of Genetic Counselors (NSGC), and Association of Genetic Counseling Program Directors (AGCPD).
-She is chair of the AGCPD Diversity, Equity and Inclusion Taskforce and member of the NSGC J.E.D.I.
-Action Planning Taskforce, and is the recipient of the NSGC 2019 Leadership Award in Diversity and Inclusion.
+Ms. Chan-Smutko has served on work groups and sub-committees for the VHL Alliance, National Society of Genetic Counselors (NSGC) including the NSGC J.E.D.I.
+Action Planning Taskforce, and Association of Genetic Counseling Program Directors (AGCPD).
+She is a founding member of the AGCPD Diversity, Equity and Inclusion Taskforce.

 Ms. Chan-Smutko's research interests include psychosocial care of emerging young adults with hereditary susceptibility to cancer; genetic counseling pedagogy; diversity, equity and inclusion in genetic counseling.